Planning is an iterative process.

 At this stage it is best to spend a little time generating as many options as possible, even though it is tempting just to grasp the first idea that comes to mind.
 By taking a little time to generate as many ideas as possible you may come up with less obvious but better solutions.
 Just as likely, you may improve your best ideas with parts of other ideas.

 Once you have explored the options available to you, it is time to decide which one to use.
 If you have the time and resources available, then you might decide to evaluate all options, carrying out detailed planning, costing, risk assessment, etc. for each.
 Normally you will not have this luxury.

-Two useful tools for selecting the best option are Grid Analysis and Decision Trees .
-Grid Analysis helps you to decide between different options where you need to consider a number of different factors.
+Two useful tools for selecting the best option are Decision Matrix Analysis and Decision Trees .
+Decision Matrix Analysis helps you to decide between different options where you need to consider a number of different factors.
 Decision Trees help you to think through the likely outcomes of following different courses of action.

 By the time you start detailed planning, you should have a good picture of where you are, what you want to achieve and the range of options available to you.
 You may well have selected one of the options as the most likely to yield the best results.